 LexCom is the world's leading specialist in after-sales solutions for parts and services.
 Its product portfolio sets the benchmark for the industry, supporting all sales of spare parts.
-During the migration to Adobe Commerce, LexCom helped integrate master and catalog data and set up shop navigation using parts modules.
-This helps customers find the exact parts for their vehicle in the Volkswagen Classic Parts catalog.
+During the migration to Adobe Commerce, LexCom helped integrate master and catalogue data and set up shop navigation using parts modules.
+This helps customers find the exact parts for their vehicle in the Volkswagen Classic Parts catalogue.

 Better performance, more stability

-The main goal of the Adobe Commerce upgrade was to improve e-commerce performance and stabilize the system as a whole.
+The main goal of the Adobe Commerce upgrade was to improve e-commerce performance and stabilise the system as a whole.

 A highlight of the new Volkswagen Classic Parts site is the option to search for spare parts by chassis number.
 For vehicles built after 1998, Volkswagen can use the vehicle identification number (VIN) to link a vehicle with parts and display the right spare parts for an individual vehicle.